Some characterizations for Markov processes at first passage: First passage time characterizations of processes

 Another example in which the law of $T^-$ determines already the law of $X$ is the trivial case of a negative drift with killing, velocity and rate of killing being (reasonable) functions of the position.
 Its character is completely elementary but let us offer the formal details.

 \begin{example} We assume $I$ is open and let $X$ have the following dynamics.
-Starting at $x\in I$ the process drifts downwards with deterministic speed, which is the (Lebesgue) measurable function $v:I\to (0,\infty)$ of its position.
+It drifts downwards with deterministic speed, which is the (Lebesgue) measurable function $v:I\to (0,\infty)$ of its position.
 Apart from that it is killed at a rate, which is the (Lebesgue) measurable function $\omega: I\to [0,\infty)$ of its position.
-In order to ensure that this is consistent with our standing assumptions and that all the points in $I$ below the starting position are hit with positive probability (viz. \eqref{eq:positive-chances}), we assume that $\frac{1+\omega}{v}$ is locally integrable on $I$, however that $\int_{\inf I}^x\frac{\dd a}{v(a)}$ is infinite for some (equivalently, all) $x\in I$.
-Fixing an arbitrary $\theta\in I$ we have then where and we note that $V$ maps $I$ strictly increasingly onto an open interval of $\mathbb{R}$ that is unbounded below.
+In order to ensure that this is consistent with our standing assumptions (in the filtration $\FF=\overline{\FF_+^X}$) and that all the points in $I$ below the starting position are hit with positive probability (viz. \eqref{eq:positive-chances}), we assume that $\frac{1+\omega}{v}$ is locally integrable on $I$, however that $\int_{\inf I}^x\frac{\dd a}{v(a)}$ is infinite for some (equivalently, all) $x\in I$.
+Fixing an arbitrary $\theta\in I$ we have then where and we note that $V$ maps $I$ strictly increasingly onto an open interval $J$ of $\mathbb{R}$ that is unbounded below.
 Furthermore,

 \end{example}